programmfabrik/fylr-install/customization/restore-easydb5.md

-How to add the data of an easydb 5 to an empty fylr
+## How to add the data of an easydb 5 to an empty fylr

 1. Surf to your fylr and add to the URL: /inspect/backup/

   example: http://fylr.example.com/inspect/backup/

 2. Fill in the paragraph `Create backup [...] via API` there.
 Use URL and login of an easydb 5.
 Make sure `Oauth2` is not selected.
+Click the button `backup`.

 3. Fill in the paragraph `Restore backup [...] via API`.
 This time with URL and login of fylr.

+This will delete the data in flyr.

 When in doubt about the form field "File Mode":
 * "Remote leave" does not copy asset files but uses the easydb-URLs to display assets in fylr.